Security Audit Prompts: AppSec for Indie Devs (2026)

 Common mistakes

-• No threat model per feature — security gets bolted on at release week
+• No threat model per feature, so security gets bolted on during release week.

-• Logging fixed but log retention forever, so historical PII still leaks on breach
+• Logging fixed but retention set to forever, so historical PII still leaks on breach.

-• Patching the bug but not adding a regression test or alert
+• Patching the bug but not adding a regression test or an alert.

 Tags: #Prompt #AI coding #Security audit